clerk/clerk-hasura-starter/README.md

 To run the example locally you need to:

-1. Sign up for a Clerk account at http://clerk.dev/.
+1. Sign up for a Clerk account at https://clerk.dev/.
-2. Turn on and [configure the integration](https://docs.clerk.dev/frontend/integrations/hasura) on your Clerk dashboard.
+2. Create a Hasura token from your Clerk dashboard and [configure the integration](https://docs.clerk.dev/integrations/hasura).
-3. Setup the required Clerk Frontend API variable from your Clerk project and the Hasura GraphQL endpoint as shown at [the example env file](./.env.local.sample).
+3. Set the required Frontend API variable from your Clerk project and the Hasura GraphQL endpoint as shown in [the example env file](./.env.local.sample).
-4. `yarn` to install the required dependencies.
+4. `npm install` the required dependencies.
-5. `yarn dev` and you are good to go.
+5. `npm run dev` and you are good to go.

 ## Contact

-If you have any specific use case or anything you would like to ask, please reach out!
+If you have any specific use case or anything you would like to ask, please reach out in our [Discord channel](https://discord.com/invite/b5rXHjAg7A).
+We'd love to chat!